Arafat4341/Language-Identification-Speech/data/README.md

  2. Performs the loudness normalisation of the 3-second audio samples
  3. Converts the audio samples to spectrograms
  4. Deletes the corrupted spectrograms
- 5. Organises the spectrograms into training, validation and testing sets, in order to be fed to the neural network using Keras' `ImageDataGenerator` and its [`flow_from_directory`](https://keras.io/preprocessing/image/#flow_from_directory)
+ 5. Organises the spectrograms into training, validation and testing sets, in order to be fed to the neural network using Keras's `ImageDataGenerator` and its [`flow_from_directory`](https://keras.io/preprocessing/image/#flow_from_directory)

 # The Manual Way